TeamUni7/TheStockDash/README.md

 ## Acknowledgments
 * The project was done under the guidance of **DR. ABHIJIT MUSTAFI** , Associate Professor, Computer Science, and Engg, BIT Mesra.
-* The Code Segment of Stock repository of [anudeexCR7](https://github.com/anudeexCR7) was used.
+* The Code Segment of Stock repository of [Anudeex Shetty](https://github.com/anudeexCR7) was used.